vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2019-05-30-workshop-manual-pt.md

 action select "Quarantine.

 ### Block
+Block is a remediation action that will block inbound or outbound network connections, or if using process monitoring block the process before it begins running.

 Block is a remediation action that can be enforced by following this procedure:
 1. Select your Scope from Dashboard.